fredericklussier/TinyPeriodicTask/ReadMe.rst

 Concepts
 --------
 * interval: time in second between executions.
-* callback: callable function to call once the interval is reach.
+* callback: callable function to run once the interval is reach.

 The interval time is running in a deamon thread.
 This to ensure the time has no interference to the main execution, and vice versa.